nhquanqt/mc-mot/README.md

 # Multiple Object Tracking using Structural-Temporal Graph Attention

-The project is built based on  the idea of [DyGLIP: A Dynamic Graph Model with Link Prediction for Accurate Multi-Camera Multiple Object Tracking](https://arxiv.org/abs/2106.06856)
+The project is built based on  the idea of the paper: [DyGLIP: A Dynamic Graph Model with Link Prediction for Accurate Multi-Camera Multiple Object Tracking](https://arxiv.org/abs/2106.06856).

+<b>Note</b>: The project is still in construction.

 ## Demo

+A short demo on PRW dataset:

 ![A short demo on PRW dataset](assets/demo_prw.gif)

 ## Todo list

 - [ ] Add evaluation metrics
-- [ ] Re-train model
+- [ ] Re-train model on MARS dataset
-- [ ] Test model on Campus dataset
+- [ ] Test model on CAMPUS dataset

 ## References